Building by Design

 Hoban, having become a firm friend and protégé of Thomas Jefferson, was made superintendent of the project, completing most of it in only nine years, just in time for President John Adams to occupy the new building at the turn of the new century in 1800.

 But by the end of 1814, Hoban's creation was just a charred shell, burned by a British army during its occupation of Washington.
 Restoration work under Hoban's supervision was completed in 1817.
 During this restoration, Hoban ordered the building painted white to hide remaining evidence of the fire — which color it has remained ever since.
-Hoban continued adding to the White House until 1829, at which time it looked essentially as it does today.
+Hoban continued adding to the White House until 1829, including the distinctive circular colonnaded porticos, by which time it looked essentially as it does today.

 Hoban went on to become one of the new federal city's most respected citizens.
 He was Superintendent Architect of the Capitol from 1793 to 1802, took the city's first census, became a captain of the Washington artillery, and served as a lifetime member of the City Council.
 He designed and built a number of other federal buildings, including the Treasury Building and War and Navy Buildings, leaving a legacy that was "never approached in historical importance by any other single architect in the development of the city".